gavinlyonsrepo/bashmultitool/documentation/bmtMisc.md

 1. Param1 color of box , tput setaf , 1 = red
 2. Param2 color of text  , tput setaf , 2 = green
-3. Rest of Params the lines of text
+3. The Rest of Params are the lines of text

 ```sh
 bmtMiscFunc drawbox 1 2 'first line' 'second line' 'third line'